Prototyping & Manufacturing

 As computer-aided prototyping methods continue to evolve, we are able to combine cutting-edge digital technology with traditional model making skills to produce the best possible result.
 Our team of experienced designers and technicians have access to a range of prototyping processes, from engineering, to vacuum casting to CNC machining.
 We can create small technical components, working prototypes, 1:1 scale ergonomic studies and finished, full-size display models.
 Take a look at the Processes we have access to, head to Our Work to see case studies and more of what we do, or check out an overview of the vacuum casting process.

-3D PRINTING, ADDITIVE MANUFACTURE, SLA AND VACUUM CASTING
+SLS, SLA, 3D PRINTING, ADDITIVE MANUFACTURE AND VACUUM CASTING

-We have a range of processes at our disposal to turn technical drawings into physical prototypes.
-We have an in-house vacuum casting facility, where intricate casting masters are used to create production-grade parts ready for assembly and finishing.
+We have a range of processes at our disposal to turn technical drawings to physical objects.
+Chief among these is our Vacuum Casting facility, where intricately made casting masters are used to create production-grade parts ready for assembly and finishing.
 We can create casting masters from ready-for-print 3D digital models, or build up CAD data from technical drawings and concept sketches.
 Our Objet 350 3D Printer is capable of producing some of the highest-resolution parts currently available.

 CONCEPT AND DISPLAY MODELS

 While we pride ourselves on our technical and engineering abilities, we have provided highly conceptual models for the marine and automotive sectors.
 These models are often utilised in the earlier stages of the design process and can be purely fantastic.

 These prototypes will form part of an important and developing thread of our business over the next 12 months.
 It really does feel like working in an integrated team, with Amalgam contributing their insight and experience of materials and production techniques into the overall development process.

 Andy Biller – Holovis